 A prayer for our earth is not enough.
 Calling for healing is not enough.
-Our faith demands we seek peace.
+Our spiritualities demand we seek peace with each other and with the planet.
 But it also demands that we work to end suffering and violence.
-This attack on our climate is perhaps the greatest violence humanity has ever committed.
-And the suffering it could unleash would be unprecedented.
+This crisis affecting our very survival is the greatest violence humanity has ever committed.
+This is unprecedented suffering.
+Many already suffer the effects of extreme climate events.

 Buddhism teaches us that there is a path to the end of suffering.
-It teaches us that on that path lies right action, the imperative to act with moral clarity in the face of injustice, and right speech, the imperative to speak truth.
-It teaches us that all living things are connected and that how we treat other living things has a profound effect on our enlightenment and our karma.
+It teaches us that on that path lies right action-the imperative to act with moral clarity in the face of injustice.
+We must have right speech - the imperative to speak truth.
+We must have right livelihood-the imperative to live simply, within the capacity of the earth.
+It teaches us that all living things are connected.
+How we treat other living things has a profound effect on our personal karma and path to enlightenment.
+And it has an effect on the enlightenment of our nations and our national and global karma.